Star Atlas: Next Generation Gaming Metaverse

 As with any good metaverse, the role of NFTs will be massively important in this game.
 All in-game items from ships, ship parts, weapons, crews, components, land, structures, resources and even pets will be NFTs, making them unique to each player and tradable or sellable in the Star Atlas NFT marketplace.
 Additionally, players will be able to own and sell land, which we have already seen how insanely profitable this can be from metaverses like Decentraland and the Sandbox.

-Some in-game items such as Spaceships and posters are already being traded on the Solana powered Dex Serum, which will be ever-expanding and evolving to meet the growing needs of the Star Atlas universe.
-Additionally, serum brings light speed settlement and near-zero operating costs, being able to process a blistering fifty thousand transactions per second, which is useful as Star Atlas may become a serious hub of buying, selling, and trading activity.
+Some in-game items such as Spaceships, posters, and characters are already being traded on the Star Atlas marketplace, which will be ever-expanding and evolving to meet the growing needs of the Star Atlas universe.

 Galactic NFT Marketplace